mellychat/webapp/docs/firebase.md

 More info can be found here:

 - [Deploy to live & preview channels via GitHub pull requests](https://firebase.google.com/docs/hosting/github-integration)

+### Service Account

+The service account used for automated releases is `github-action-300106096@mellychat-dev.iam.gserviceaccount.com` If you add a new project, you'll need to add this account to the project in the [Google Cloud Platform IAM console](https://console.cloud.google.com/iam-admin/).
+When adding the account, you'll needto add the following roles:

+* `Firebase Authentication Admin`
+* `Firebase Hosting Admin`
+* `Cloud Run Viewer`
+* `API Keys Viewer`

 ## Useful commands (within container)